rafasashi/Codiad-Archives/README.md

 ##Installation

-- Download the zip file and unzip it to your plugin folder.
+- Download the zip file and extract it to your plugin folder.

 ##TODO

-- Unpack .rar
+- Extract .rar
-- Unpack .tar
+- Extract .tar
-- Unpack all
+- Extract all